 To create a young people's 'day centre' space for young people referred to our hospice service.
 Young people with life limiting illnesses are living longer and are now increasingly referred into adult hospice care.
 We would like to create a facility in our centre that they can enjoy.

 January 2017 - July 2017

-Charity information: George Thomas Hospice Care
+Charity information: City Hospice

 Many young people facing life limiting illnessess are now living longer and being referred into adult hospice care.
 The challenge for us is to create environments that young people want to be in.
 Because most of our care has traditionally been for older people, our centre and facilities appear very traditional and do not appeal to young people.
 Additionally, our day centre services are used almost exclusively by older people, so younger patients are put off attending regularly.

 Our project seeks to revamp one of our day centre rooms to become a 'cyber cafe' - a space for young people to come to instead of 'day centre' and to meet other young people facing life limiting illnesses.
 We would like to install internet, film & music making facilities as well as creative art facilities and 'chill out' space including soft furnishings and tea / coffee etc and ensure suitable accessibility for those in wheelchairs

 To create a welcoming, vibrant space for young patients to enjoy

 Activities» Undertake revamp of the current facilities, including painting, new equipment, flooring etc.